-Exceptions: Applicants who have earned a bachelor's or master's degree from NKU as well as current faculty and eligible staff are not assessed an application fee.
-Faculty and staff must submit a copy of their All-card for the waiver to be applied.
+An application processing fee will be assessed at the time the application is submitted.
+Applicants who have earned a bachelor's or master's degree or graduate certificate from NKU, as well as current faculty and eligible staff are not assessed an application fee.
+Faculty and staff must submit a copy of their All Card for an application fee waiver.